 10.0 score

-Size and Weight: compact, lightweight
+Size and Weight: small size, lightweight poplar body

-Chosen by 1339 this week
+Chosen by 1160 this week

 Yamaha SLG200N NW Nylon String Classical Silent Guitar with Hard Gig Bag, Natural